GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 </TouchableOpacity>
 ```

-In Flutter, first way could be using buttons or touchable widgets which have `onPress` parameters.
-Another way is wrapping widgets in [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) widget which can add event detection to any widget by just passing the function in the respective callback.
+In Flutter, one way to achieve this is using buttons or touchable widgets which have `onPress` parameters.
+Another way is by wrapping widgets in [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) widget which can add event detection to any widget by just passing the function in the respective callback.

 ```dart
 // Flutter